KokanP/ChickenClicker/README.md

 # **Chicken Clicker**

 An incremental idle game about clicking chickens and managing a coop.
-This game is an evolution of the classic *Cow Clicker* concept, expanded with modern idle game mechanics.
+This game is an evolution of the classic *Cow Clicker* concept, expanded with modern idle game mechanics like achievements, prestige, and now, **offline progress**.

 ## **Project Path & History**